bigmoves/quickslice/docs/guides/queries.md

 # Queries

-Quickslice generates a GraphQL query for each record type Lexicon you import.
-Queries are public and don't require authentication.
+Quickslice generates a GraphQL query for each Lexicon record type.
+Queries are public; no authentication required.

 ## Relay Connections